PlutoZhang/Zowe-docs/topics/legal.md

 ## Notices

-See the NOTICE.txt included in the Project Giza Pax file.
+See the NOTICES.txt included in the Project Giza Pax file.

 ## Copyright information